srfoster/spellscapes/README.md

 See the tests for the basics of constructing a spell with these components, stitching them together, and ticking them.

+There's a simple Spellscape implementation `spellscapes.ts` that

+* Implements fairness by randomizing the order that spells get to act on every tick
+* "Resolves" conflicts of movement by letting spells occupy the same squares

+TODO: Make this simple Spellscape resolve sensing intentions, spawn food, have walls, disallow leaving the grid, handle culling

-TODO: API could use some cleanup probably.
-Make World class.
+TODO: Complete the first world.
+API could use some cleanup.
 Make renderer.
 Make simple sugarscape clone.
 Formalize simple scripting language for programs?